Words of Mormon: Suggested purposes

 Words of Mormon verses 12–18 have continuity with the first part of Mosiah; Jack M. Lyon and Kent R. Minson hypothesize it was originally dictated as part of a now missing portion of the Book of Mosiah.
 Brant Gardner suggests that Joseph Smith wrote verses 12–18 as a summary or bridge back into the large plates and that these verses were not part of the original dictation.
 In another perspective, religious studies scholar Grant Hardy states that that Mormon's mention of King Benjamin links the Book of Omni with the Book of Mosiah.

-Mormon narrates that he doesn't know why he is including the small plates with the large ones.
+Mormon narrates that he does not know why he is including the small plates with the large ones.
 Latter Day Saints believe that the inclusion serves as a replacement for the 116 pages that were lost during translation of the Book of Mormon.
 Author Benjamin Keogh suggests that Mormon's explanation indicates that he views the inclusion of the small plates as an appendix to the larger record.
 Keogh further suggests that, for the small plates, Words of Mormon may serve a similar purpose as the title page of the Book of Mormon.